10 dirty fruits and veggies

 Cherries, like blueberries, strawberries, and peaches, have a thin coating of skin—often not enough to protect the fruit from harmful pesticides.

-Research showed cherries grown in the U.S. had three times the amount of pesticides as imported cherries.
+Research showed cherries grown in the U.S. had three times the number of pesticides as imported cherries.
 Because cherries contain ellagic acid, an antioxidant that neutralizes carcinogens, it’s worthwhile to buy organic or seek imported ones.

 www.LifesourceVitamins.com